jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

 You might find it impossible to match the specifications found online.
 E.g. the base model `HW3O3CPU` assumes the same width for all the stages of the pipeline which is not usually the case with modern processor designs.

-**Tips and To dos**: When designing your cores and caches, I recommend taking note of the following:
+**Tips and TODOs**: When designing your cores and caches, I recommend taking note of the following:

 - When designing your cores, I strongly recommend **not** beefing up your cores, especially `HW3LittleCore`.
 Remember that in computer design, there are almost always diminishing returns.
 A beefy `HW3LittleCore` will result in a `HW3BigCore` that is not much more performant than `HW3LittleCore`.
-I recommend dividing the values you see on specifications by in half for `HW3LittleCore`.
+I recommend dividing the values you see on specifications by half for `HW3LittleCore`.
-- Setting the `width` below 4 would result some unstability.
+- Setting the `width` below 4 would result in some instability.
 However, you might want to set `width` to 3 or less for `HW3LittleCore`.
-I recommend starting with very little numbers for the rest of the parameters, especially `rob_size`, and gradually increasing them to get around this issue.
+I recommend starting with very small numbers for the rest of the parameters, especially `rob_size`, and gradually increasing them to get around this issue.
-- Make sure you register files have more than 32 entries each.
+- Make sure your register files have more than 32 entries each.

 ## Analysis and simulation

 Before running any simulations answer the following questions in your report.

-1- What will be the average speed up of `HW3BigCore` over `HW3LittleCore`?
+1. What will be the average speed-up of `HW3BigCore` over `HW3LittleCore`?
 Can you predict an upper bound using your pipeline parameters?
-**Hint**: You can predict and upper bound for the speed up using Amdahl's law with optimistic values.
+**Hint**: You can predict an upper bound for the speed-up using Amdahl's law with optimistic values.

-2- Do you think all the workloads will experience the same speed up between `HW3BigCore` and `HW3LittleCore`?
+2. Do you think all the workloads will experience the same speed-up between `HW3BigCore` and `HW3LittleCore`?

 ### Step I: Performance comparison